Pusa V1.0: Unlocking Temporal Control in Pretrained Video Diffusion Models via Vectorized Timestep Adaptation

 \section{Experiments}

-Our experiments are designed to rigorously validate the three core contributions of this work: (1) the unprecedented efficiency of adapting large foundation models via VTA; (2) the superior performance of our model, Pusa, on the primary task of I2V generation; and (3) the emergent zero-shot multi-task capabilities of Pusa.
+Our experiments are designed to rigorously validate the three core contributions of this work: (1) the unprecedented efficiency and SOTA-level performance of our model, Pusa, on the primary task of I2V generation; (2) the underlying mechanism for why Pusa works; and (3) the emergent zero-shot multi-task capabilities of Pusa.